ShivaShanmuganathan/Diamond-NFT-Mini-Game/README.md

 - `npx hardhat test` Test the Smart Contract Locally
 - `npx hardhat run scripts/deploy.js` Deploy the Smart Contract Locally

-### If you want to deploy it on Rinkeby Network
+### If you want to deploy it on Mumbai Network

 1. open `hardhat.config.js` file and uncomment the below lines <br />
-    // rinkeby: { <br />
+    // mumbai: { <br />
     //   url: process.env.STAGING_ALCHEMY_KEY, <br />
     //   accounts: [process.env.PRIVATE_KEY], <br />
     // }, <br />
 2. change filename `.env.example` to `.env`
-3. Get Alchemy Key for Rinkeby Network from Alchemy, and assign it to `STAGING_ALCHEMY_KEY` in `.env`
+3. Get Alchemy Key for Mumbai Network from Alchemy, and assign it to `STAGING_ALCHEMY_KEY` in `.env`
 4. Get `PRIVATE_KEY` from MetaMask, and assign it to `PRIVATE_KEY` in `.env`
-5. RUN `npx hardhat run scripts/deploy.js --network rinkeby` to deploy Diamond Contract & DynamicGame Facet Contract to the Rinkeby Network.
+5. RUN `npx hardhat run scripts/deploy.js --network mumbai` to deploy Diamond Contract & DynamicGame Facet Contract to the Mumbai Network.
-6. RUN `npx hardhat run scripts/deploy2.js --network rinkeby` to deploy StakeNFTFacet Contract to the Rinkeby Network, and add it to the Diamond Contract.
+6. RUN `npx hardhat run scripts/deploy2.js --network mumbai` to deploy StakeNFTFacet Contract to the Mumbai Network, and add it to the Diamond Contract.

 ```